limpkin/mooltipass/tools/_python_framework/Readme.md

 ## Installation on Linux

 To access the device as normal user make sure you have set up the correct [udev rules](https://www.themooltipass.com/udev_rule.txt).
-If you're not willing to and are feeling adventurous, you may run mooltipass_tool.py with sudo.
+If you're not willing to and are feeling adventurous, you may run mooltipass_tool.py with sudo. **Using sudo is not recommended as it is dangerous and can cause serious problems.**

 ### Ubuntu 16.04
 ```
 sudo apt-get install python python-pip python-crypto python-dev libgmp3-dev build-essential
 pip install -r requirements.txt
-pip install seccure
 ./mooltipass_tool.py (when udev rules are installed)
-sudo python mooltipass_tool.py (when no udev rules are installed)
+sudo ./mooltipass_tool.py (when no udev rules are installed)
 ```

 ### Arch Linux